Date |

 VIC |

-OCCURRENCE DETAILS SUBMITTED TO RAAUS: Taking off on runway 26 the aircraft was subjected to a stron...
+OCCURRENCE DETAILS SUBMITTED TO RAAUS: The aircraft was returning to the airport from a cross countr...

 |